 I’ve been riding since 2005 and what goes hand in hand with the motorcycle lifestyle (in my neck of the woods at least) is the weekly bike night outing.
 For the some of you who don’t have such events in your area – Bike Night is a gathering of motorcyclists and motorcycle enthusiasts at a local watering hole to socially gather via motorcycle.
 No ride is planned.
 Just a chance to ride out to a place and rub elbows with fellow two wheeled Texan and other from our the world.

-Let’s get into it – depending on the riding group you frequent, these gatherings can be simple or more involved.
-Example: I’m lucky to be a part of a few riding groups that either tend to flock similar motorcycles together or be a melting pot of everything under the sun.
-But just like high school, “Cliques” naturally exist.
+Let’s get into it – depending on the rider, these gatherings can be simple or more involved.
+Example: I’m lucky to be a part of a few riding groups that either tend to flock similar motorcycles or be a melting pot of everything under the sun. ”Cliques” naturally exist.
 The general motorcycle community in my area will tend to classify you as either a Harley/Cruiser type or a Sport Bike Rider.
 We are lucky to have several additional active groups in San Antonio.
 Euro/Vintage/Scooter Riders and Adventure bike riders.

 In San Antonio, TX, you have a variety of bike night venues (depending on your availability and taste in motorcycles).
 The most successful and longest running bike night belongs to Hills & Dales Ice House (1542 White Fawn Dr, SAT 78258 – No Website Yet Grrrr).